- Roomy interior

 Due to that general shortage of crash-test ratings, we haven’t assigned a rating here.

-Both the base Niro EV EX and the Niro EV EX Premium come with that, plus adaptive cruise control, and lane-keep assistance.
+Both the base Niro EV EX and the Niro EV EX Premium come with automatic emergency braking, plus adaptive cruise control, and lane-keep assistance.

 2020 Kia Niro EV